 Then Efendi (2017) also conducted a study on the judicial process in Indonesia.
 However, Efendi uses a construction approach that emphasizes the controversial aspects of court decisions at the appeals level in general criminal cases.
 Meanwhile, this study uses a hermeneutic and case approach, focusing on law enforcement studies on blasphemy cases to examine the extent to which judges' considerations are influenced by legal and sociopolitical factors.
 Moreover, a study that examines the independence of the court in deciding cases in general has been carried out by Kamil, A. (2012).
 However, this study emphasizes the independence of the courts in cases of blasphemy in order to reveal the various sociopolitical dynamics that surround them, including the phenomenon of eigenrichting carried out by vigilante groups.
 Thus, these findings are expected to identify indicators that show the pattern of relations between the state and religion in Indonesia.

-Systematics of writing
+Outline of the Thesis

 The results of this study are presented systematically and completely in seven chapters.
 Chapter I is an introductory chapter that contains the background of the problem that describes the philosophical, sociological, and juridical problems of the topic studied which helps researchers formulate the core problems to be studied.
 The background of the problem helps the author determine the research objectives and focus the research questions to provide direction for the research implementation.
 The theoretical and conceptual frameworks are formulated and briefly described in chapter 1 as the basis and main reference for developing research designs and methods, as well as a compass to answer the main problems in this study.
 Then it ends with a systematic writing to provide a brief overview of the content that will be presented in each chapter.